 5.1 This policy applies to children in the early years.
-The person with responsibility for SEND in the early years is Miss Emma Edwards, Head of Learning Support.
+The person with responsibility for SEND in the early years is the School SENCo.

 6 Categorisation of Students

 6.1 We use a simple categorisation of students which helps provide a consistent and understood language: